-Did you know when a data layer is added, the Legend will display specific information about the current data layer (e.g. Year, Variable, Range Values, etc) and the range for each color on the map.
-The legend also gives you the ability to fully customize the map by; changing the year, how the data is displayed by changing the variable, making your own custom ranges, and host of other features.
+When a data layer is added, the legend will display information about the current data layer, including the year, variable, geography type, and the value range for each color on the map.
+The legend also gives you the ability to customize the map by changing any of these aspects.

-Variable - Changing the variable will change how data is displayed on the map.
-Each data layer might have specific and unique variables.
-You can toggle between different variables, including the number, currency, percent, or even the change across years, or other types of data, depending on the data layer displayed.
+Variable - Changing the variable will change the type of data displayed on the map.
+Each data layer has specific and unique variables, which may include the number, percent, median, change across years, or other types of data, depending on the data layer.

-Shade By – gives you the ability to change the geography at which the current data layer is shaded.
-For example, you can create maps of Philadelphia County by zip code or city, instead of the default shade level of census tracts.
+Shade By - This gives you the ability to change the geography type at which the current data layer is shaded.

-PolicyMap displays data at different geography levels; the zoom level determines what geography the data on the map is shaded by.
-For example, when looking at the nation, data is shaded by state.
-As you zoom in, the geography the data is shaded might change to the county, zip code, census tract, and finally block group level as you zoom further in; this also depends on the availability of the data at that geography for each data layer.
+PolicyMap displays data at different geography levels; the zoom level determines what geography type the data on the map is shaded by.
+For example, when looking at the nation, data is usually shaded by state.
+As you zoom in, the geography of the shaded data might change to the county, zip code, census tract, and finally block group level (this depends on the availability of data at a given geography type for each data layer).
 A great place to see what geographies each data layer is available at is the Our Data page.

-Source - The top of the legend will display the data source.
-Whenever possible, the source is a presented as a live link to our Data Directory with more information about that source.
+Source - The top of the legend will display the data source under the name of the layer.
+Click on the source to see more information on our Data Directory.

-Subscribers and trial users have the ability to create custom values for each range.
-To customize click Edit Ranges, and define the values for each range.
+Subscribers have the ability to create custom values for the ranges the colors appear in.
+To customize, click Ranges, and type in the values for each range.
 When you are done editing your ranges, click Apply to show the custom ranges on the map.
-Restore Defaults will revert cut points back to default.
+Restore Defaults will revert the ranges back to default.

-This unique feature allows a user to define their own ranges for how data is shown on the map.
-The Edit Ranges can be used for any variable in PolicyMap.
+This feature allows a user to define their own ranges for how data is shown on the map.
+It can be used for any numerical variable in PolicyMap.
 This is useful when the default ranges don't show variation in predominantly low or high values in a specific area of interest.

-Another great feature for subscribers and trial users is the ability to increase or decrease the number of ranges shown on the map.
-This is helpful if you want to simply the ranges of data or if you need to show more complexity in the shading.
+Another feature for subscribers is the ability to increase or decrease the number of ranges shown on the map.
+This is helpful if you want to simplify the ranges of data or if you need to show more complexity in the shading.
 Also, 2-3 color ranges are better for printing in black and white.
 This option is available by clicking on Ranges and clicking on the number drop down menu.

-Just remember, when you initially load a thematic data layer on PolicyMap, you will see the default settings so make sure check the legend for other options to customized the data layer.
+Remember, when you initially load a thematic data layer on PolicyMap, you will see the default settings so make sure to check the legend for other options to customize the data layer.
 To read a full guide on all features on PolicyMap, please look at our Primer available here.

-If you wanted to know more about a feature or topic, send your request to email@example.com subject "Tutorial Topics”
+If you want to know more about a feature or topic, send your request to email@example.com subject "Tutorial Topics."